PGPinformatics/PGPincubator/arvados-setup/README.md

 arv-export xsrc1-j7d0g-myprojectuuid11
 ```

-This will create two directories called `arvados/` and `keep/`.
-The
+Running `arv-export` will create two sub-directories called `arvados/` and
+`keep/` under the top-level directory `my-project-export`.
+The `arvados/`
-`arvados/` directory will have the JSON records and the `keep/`
-directory will have the keep blocks.
+directory will have the JSON records and the `keep/` directory will have the
+Keep blocks.

 For example, the JSON record for the exported project will be found at
 `arvados/v1/groups/xsrc1-j7d0g-myprojectuuid11`.

 ### Step 3: Cluster import from the local filesystem

-There are two options, (1) uploading the blocks using the keep API or
+There are two options:

+1. Uploading the blocks using the keep API, or
-(2) copying them directly on to the target file system.
+2. Copying them directly on to the destination file system.

 #### Option 1: Block upload